rahriver/polynord/README.md

 8. Add `nord` to your module section in your polybar config (e.g., modules-right, modules-center, etc)

-## Usage
+## ⚙️ Usage
 click-right: Automatically connects to the best server available
 click-left: Disconnects
 click-middle: Opens `rofi` to select countries, when you select a country, it will give you all the available cities to connect to

 # ☕ Support
-If you liked the project, please consider giving it a star and sharing it with other people!
+If you liked this project, please consider giving it a star and sharing it with other people!